FernVR/GoodNewsBlog/TESTING.md

 screenshot of validator results

 ## Python Unit Testing
-screenshot of python unit test results - report.
+Results for testing report can be found in [test_report.txt](test_report.txt) which I generated using the 'python manage.py test -v 2 > test_report.txt' command in the terminal.

-## Automated Testing
+### Automated Testing
 screenshot of test results for automated testing.
 Testing functions can be found in these files:
 [Blog/Test Forms](blog/test_forms.py)
 [Blog/ Test Views](blog/test_views.py)